top of page

 Lock, Cover and Hold on

-Locking your wheels and remaining in place helps prevent your wheelchair from rolling.
-Protect your head and neck with your arms, a pillow, or a book that you have on hand.
-It's recommended to stay put until the shaking completely stops, as moving during an earthquake poses additional risks.
+If you find yourself in a wheelchair during an earthquake, your immediate response should be to Lock, Cover, and Hold On.
+Locking your wheels and remaining in place helps prevent your wheelchair from rolling away.
+Protect your head and neck with your arms or any nearby object like a pillow or book.
+It's recommended to stay put until the shaking completely stops, as moving during an earthquake can increase your risks of injury.

 Earthquake can shake even if you are shopping!

-If you need to move to evade heavy items on high shelves, drop to the ground first and crawl only a short distance if necessary.
-Stay low to avoid debris that could fall around you.
+Shopping can be interrupted abruptly when an earthquake strikes.
+The best approach is to Immediately Drop, Cover, and Hold On.
+If you need to move to evade heavy items on high shelves, drop to the ground first.
+Crawl only a short distance if necessary.
+Stay low to avoid debris that may fall around you.
 It's vital to keep calm and be aware of your surroundings, even while taking shelter.

-If You’re in Bed
+What If You’re in Bed?

 Standing up during a shake is not safe, best to stay in bed and cover your head and neck